bcgov/mds/USAGE.md

 Note: you can skip this step entirely if you already have a valid account to access the Keycloak server hosted on the OpenShift Platform.
 If you have a keycloak account on the BC Gov Openshift Platform, proceed to "Building MDS", otherwise perform the following steps.

-1. For local development, depending on your OS, run either `apply-local-dev-settings.ps1` or `apply-local-dev-settings.sh` scripts found in the root directory.
+1. For local development, depending on your OS, run either `apply-local-dev-settings.ps1` or `apply-local-dev-settings.sh` scripts found in the project root directory.

 2. Add the following entry in your hosts file.
 The file location for OSX/Linux is "/etc/hosts" and on Windows is typically "C:/Windows/System32/Drivers/etc/hosts".
 Ensure the following line containing the entry keycloak is present: